terry-xiaoyu/disc-sweeper/README.md

 ```
 It will also email you before the clean.

-Please set the constants at the beginning of the code.
+Please set the constants at the beginning of the script.

 NOTE:
 Your email account should allow login from 'less-secured' apps